 TIP: Going from Bangkok to Ayutthaya?
 Our post on how to get to Ayutthaya from Bangkok will help you get there

-Also if you are going to Laos to visit eg Luang Prabang, Vang Vieng, or the Plain of Jars, Bangkok might be your starting point.
+Also if you are going on a slow boat to Laos to visit eg Luang Prabang, Vang Vieng, or the Plain of Jars, Bangkok might be your starting point.
 The same goes if you are planning to take the slow boat between Thailand and Laos, meaning Bangkok will often be part of the itinerary, so why not give it a try?
 Pack your bags – and get ready for your first time in Bangkok.

 How long to stay for the first time in Bangkok